christophetd/duplicacy-autobackup/README.md

     - Backblaze B2: `b2://my-bucket/`
     - ...

-Then, the directory you want to backup must mounted to `/data` on the container.
+Then, the directory you want to backup must be mounted to `/data` on the container.

 Additionally, you will need to provide credentials for the storage provider your of your choice:
 - AWS S3: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`